 Is there a difference between an incident of bias and a hate crime?

 While all hate crimes are forms of bias acts, not all bias acts are hate crimes.
-A bias act is conduct that is prohibited by our institutional policies, whereas a “hate crime” refers to any criminal activity that is motivated by bias.
-For example, writing a racial slur on a white board would be considered a bias act at the College, but would not be considered a hate crime since the conduct itself is not inherently criminal in nature (i.e. writing on a white board is not, in and of itself, a crime).
+A bias act is conduct that is prohibited by our institutional policies, whereas a “hate crime” refers to sentencing enhancements that are applied to certain types of criminal activity that is motivated by bias.
+For example, writing a racial slur on a white board would be considered a bias act at the College, but would not be considered a hate crime since the conduct does not satisfy one of the crimes listed under New York State Hate Crime Law (i.e. writing on a white board is not, in and of itself, a crime).

 Will I be told the outcome of a bias incident report that I make?

-If you are the individual who was targeted by the bias act, depending upon the nature of the conduct, you may have the right to know the outcome of the investigation.
+If you are the individual who was targeted by the bias act, depending upon the nature of the conduct, you may have the right to know the outcome of the investigation or Conduct Code decision if you elect to proceed with a complaint.
 If you made the report as a witness or are asked to participate in the investigation as a witness, you are not entitled to know the outcome.
 Both the person who experienced an act of bias and the person alleged of bias acts are entitled to have their student or employee records kept confidential.
 The Family Educational Rights and Privacy Act (FERPA) is a federal law that prohibits institutions from sharing identifying information from confidential records, including disciplinary records, unless it is under very limited circumstances when a party is found responsible for a crime of violence that by its nature involved substantial risk that physical force against the complainant was used in committing the offense, in which case notification may be permitted.

 Are bias incidents reported out to the College community?

-Campus Safety is responsible for issuing a Campus Crime Alert when a crime is reported to or brought to the attention of the Campus Safety or other campus security authorities and that crime represents a serious or ongoing threat to the safety of members of the campus community.
+In accordance with the Clery Act, Campus Safety is responsible for issuing a Campus Crime Alert when a crime is reported to or brought to the attention of the Campus Safety or other campus security authorities (CSAs) and that crime represents a serious or ongoing threat to the safety of members of the campus community (e.g. the reported crime occurred on campus or on public property immediately adjacent to Union College).
 If there is not an ongoing threat to the safety of members of the campus community, the community is not notified at-large.